Area-53-Robotics/53D-High-Stakes-Notebook/entries/clamp-2/build-troubleshoot-1.typ

     - x1 2x2x1 C-channel
     - Zipties
     - Delrin
-    - The remaining materials can be found in the toolbox ],
+    - The rest of the materials can be found in the toolbox.
+  ],
   [
     === Assembly